-In California property tax rates are capped at a maximum 2% annual increase.
-We have solar so there will be no increase in electric.
+In California, property tax rates are capped at a maximum 2% annual increase.
+We have solar so there will be no increase in our electricity expenses.
 About half of our insurance (2nd to die life) is fixed with no increases in the future at all.
 Finally, our cars are new and could probably last through the remainder of our driving years if needed.
 That probably won’t be the case because I enjoy the “Randy Lewis New Car Buying Method” too much!

 The expenses categories followed by an * (with electric and both cars being zero) account for about 53% of our before tax budget.
 Our fixed and fully known “inflation” rate (based upon weighted averages) for 53% of our expenses (those with an *) is 0.4%

 Our remaining expenses are subject to inflation.
 Since the categories of “credit/checks” and “vacation and entertainment” account for 72% of our expenses that can inflate I would want to watch them the closest.